 Adhere to professional, ethical and legal codes of conduct.

-The Humber Bachelor of Commerce – Accounting program requires that you complete 14 weeks/420 hours of paid work in the summer between your sixth and seventh semesters.
+You will be required to complete 14 weeks/420 hours of paid work in the summer between your sixth and seventh semesters.
 This gives you the hands-on, real-world experience that employers value.
 Your placement will give you the opportunity to explore the field you’d like to work in when you graduate.
 We will work with employers and our industry partners to help you identify opportunities to pursue.

 The Humber Advantage